pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 }
 ```

-Node periodically requests peer metadata from active peers after starting, as a background process.
+Node periodically requests peer metadata from active peers after starting through the `metadataSyncLoop()` as a background process.
 The following is an illustrative example:

 ```mermaid
 sequenceDiagram